adrianmcli/kendricktan.github.io/posts/capsule_networks_explained.md

 > You can think of (computer) vision as "Inverse Graphics" - Geoffrey Hinton <sub>[[3](https://youtu.be/rTawFwUvnLE?t=1750)]</sub>

 What is _inverse graphics_?
-Simply put, it's the inverse of how a computer renders a object onto the screen.
-To go from a mesh object onto pixels on a screen, it takes the pose of the whole object, and multiply it by a transformation matrix.
+Simply put, it's the inverse of how a computer renders an object onto the screen.
+To go from a mesh object onto pixels on a screen, it takes the pose of the whole object, and multiplies it by a transformation matrix.
 This outputs the pose of the object's part in a lower dimension (2D), which is what we see on our screens.

 <center><img src="https://i.imgur.com/DCmDyHl.png"/></center>
 <h5 align="center">Figure 2.0: Computer Graphics Rendering Process (Simplified)</h5>